|Status : Published||Published On : Mar, 2019||Report Code : VRHC1193||Industry : Healthcare||Available Format :||Page : 131|

 The Asia-Pacific beauty devices market is expected to grow at a CAGR of 21.1% during the forecast period with its market size predicted to reach USD 36.9 billion by 2024.
-The Asia-Pacific beauty devices market is primarily driven by the factors such as increasing geriatric population, increasing prevalence of skin diseases, increasing awareness for the personal and beauty care, increasing prevalence of hormonal disorders.
+The Asia-Pacific beauty devices market is primarily driven by factors such as increasing geriatric population, increasing prevalence of skin diseases, increasing awareness for personal and beauty care, increasing the prevalence of hormonal disorders.
 Cellulite reduction devices, hair removal devices, acne devices, cleansing devices, light/led therapy and photo rejuvenation devices are the major contributor to the beauty devices industry in the region.

 Insight by Type

 On the basis type of devices, the market is categorized into cellulite reduction devices, hair removal devices, acne devices, cleansing devices, light/led therapy and photo rejuvenation devices, hair growth devices, oxygen and steamer devices, skin dermal rollers and others.
 Among the various type of beauty devices, hair removal devices hold the largest share in the market due to the increasing awareness regarding hair fall and the availability of a wide range of hair removal devices, such as trimmers, clippers, epilators, and shavers.